Northallerton Town FC

 In the FA Cup the best ever progress has been to the 4th Qualifying Round, losing 3-1 to Accrington Stanley during the 1992/93 season and 2-1 to Witton Albion the following season.
 The 1992/93 season also saw a great run to the FA Trophy 3rd Round where they lost to Conference side Farnborough Town.
 The 2002/03 season saw the best run in the FA Vase, with them reaching the 4th Round before a 3-0 defeat to Burgess Hill Town.
 Locally, Northallerton Town won the Ernest Armstrong Memorial Cup, defeating Team Northumbria 3-2 in 2012 and Ryhope CW in 2016.
 Notable people to come from Northallerton include footballer Michael Dawson and Oxford hospital founder John Radcliffe.

 On the pitch, Richmond Mavericks were well on top, which disappointed me as I wanted Catterick Garrison to win for Dan.
-The Mavericks took the lead just before half time with a close range finish.
-The game looked to be over, when still dominant, they scored a second on 57 minutes with a lovely dipping shot that went in the top right hand corner.
-However, a couple of minutes later, Catterick were back in it with a scrappy goal when a loose ball was put home from 6 yards.
+The Mavericks took the lead just before half time with a close-range finish by Craig Lovell.
+The game looked to be over, when still dominant, they scored a second on 50 minutes with a lovely dipping shot by Adam Emson that went in the top right-hand corner.
+However, a couple of minutes later, Catterick were back in it with a scrappy goal when a loose ball was put home from 6 yards by James Boyle.
 This seemed to fire them into action and they had a purple patch, getting really on top of the game.
-They equalised on 61 minutes with the goal of the night - a piledriver into the top right hand corner.
+They equalised on the hour with the goal of the night - a piledriver into the top right-hand corner from Liam Walker.
 As much as I was pleased for my pal, the equaliser was not what I wanted, with me keen to get down to the pub that I had missed out on earlier.
 Catterick were well on top for a long period, and I was imploring them, or anyone to score to save extra time.
-Just as it looked as if I was going to be staying for another half hour, Richmond Maverick popped up with the winner on 87 minutes.
-A huge goal kick was picked up by the number 11 and he flicked beyond the onrushing keeper to win the cup for his team.
+Just as it looked as if I was going to be staying for another half hour, Richmond Mavericks popped up with the winner on 86 minutes.
+A huge goal kick was picked up by Owen Kelly and he flicked beyond the onrushing keeper to win the cup for his team.

 THE CALVERT STADIUM is a great facility for this level and could probably function as a step 3 venue.
 One side is almost completely covered, with around 400 standing spaces and 200 seats.
 There is a decent amount of terracing behind both goals as well whilst the 4th side is currently out of bounds to the public.
 The bar is smart and has Sky TV and real ales, though cider drinkers are restricted to Strongbow on draught.
 The tea bar is also decent, with a wide range of hot food.